Newport Tower (Rhode Island)

-The Newport Tower, also known as the Old Stone Mill, is a round stone tower located in Touro Park in Newport, Rhode Island, the remains of a windmill built in the mid-17th century.
-It has received attention due to speculation that it is actually several centuries older and would thus represent evidence of pre-Columbian trans-oceanic contact.
-Carbon dating shows this belief to be incorrect.
+The Newport Tower, also known as the Old Stone Mill, is a round stone tower located in Touro Park in Newport, Rhode Island.
 Other names given to the tower include Round Tower, Touro Tower, Viking Tower, and Newport Stone Tower.

+The structure is about 28 feet tall and 22 to 23 feet across.
+It is believed to most likely be remains of a windmill built in the mid-17th century.
+Carbon-14 testing of mortar in the tower indicates a date in the 1600s, making it one of the oldest buildings in the continental United States.

+The tower has also received attention due to speculation it is actually several centuries older, and evidence of pre-Columbian trans-oceanic contact.
+But these ideas have little or no support among mainstream scholars.